- Occasions

 The Ultimate Guide to Red Flowers

 Want to know everything there is to know about red flowers?
-Well look no further - We've created the perfect flower guide for you.
-You'll find everything you need to know about red flowers – their meanings, types, tall ones, small ones, red wildflowers through to red trees and bushes.
-All with names and pictures!
+Well look no further.
+We've created a red hot flower guide for you (prepare for lots of red puns).
+You'll find everything you need to know about red flowers – their meanings, types, tall ones, small ones, red wildflowers through to cut flowers through to striking plants.
+Red-y?
+Let’s get started.

 Red flower meanings

-Red flowers are often associated with romance, deep desire and passion, making them the perfect flowers to send as a romantic gift.
-Red roses are the most common flower to send as a romantic gesture, with a single stem denoting "love at first sight".
+Red flowers are often associated with romance, deep desire and passion, making them the ideal flowers to send as a romantic gift.
+Red roses are the most common flower to send as a romantic gesture, with a single rose symbolising love at first sight.
 Tulips are also a popular choice, with a red bouquet representing true love.

 Types of Red Flowers